MichelleHock/MichelleHock.github.io/index.md

 # An intro into *Markdown*

-Today in the lectue we are going to make our first little program.
+Today, in the lectue we are going to make our first little program.
 And we are also learning a programing language called markdown.

 ![alt text](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 1")